microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     kubectl create namespace dapr-trafficcontrol
     ```

-1. Create Kubernetes secret to allow AKS to pull images from ACR
+1. Create a Kubernetes secret to allow AKS to pull images from ACR

     You need to grant the AKS cluster access to your Azure Container Registry so that it can pull Docker images.